Criobe/documentation/docs/user-guide/index.md

 # User Guide

-Comprehensive guide for using the CRIOBE coral segmentation pipeline.
+Comprehensive guide for using the QUADRATSEG platform developed by CRIOBE.
 Whether you're annotating images, running inference, or analyzing results, this guide will help you accomplish your tasks.

 ## Guide Structure